-18.4.2003, he submitted representation to Respondent No.1 (Annexure-A-3).
-CIT, Mughalsarai has also certified that the applicant has no connection with Mr. Vinay Kumar Singh as both were members of different squad (Annexure A-3A).
+21.5.2003, he submitted representation to Respondent No.1 (Annexure-A-3).

 3. Being aggrieved by none response about the disposal of his representation, the instant O.A. has been instituted by the applicant.
+The respondents have also filed the C.A. and the applicant has filed the rejoinder affidavit.
 The impugned order has been assailed on the following grounds :-

 - i) The O.A. has been challenged firstly on the ground of arbitrariness, discrimination and colourable exercise of powers. - ii) It has been submitted that the order is in violation of statutory provisions of Rule 226 of Indian Railway Establishment Code which provides that inter-Division transfer can be ordered by the General Manager and not by Respondent No.2.
 The case of Devendra Nath Bag Vs. Union of India and others, 1989 ATC(2) of Calcutta Bench has been relied upon in this connection.
-It has also been submitted that inter-Division transfer cannot be passed except in exigencies of service. - iii) Certain factual aspects have also been made the basis of challenge by showing that two similarly indicted employees in the complaint of S.P.(GRP), Allahabad do not figure in the impugned transfer order and thus, it suffers from vice of discrimination.
-It has also been mentioned that his name did not even figure in the complaint of the S.P.(GRP), Allahabad. - iv) It has further been pleaded that it is wrong to say that the transfer order was issued on administrative ground and the transfer on administrative ground within the division, of course, cannot be interfered by the Court as contended by the Respondents. - v) It has also been argued that the instant transfer is penal in nature as the applicant will lose his seniority in the new division resulting in delayed promotion.
+It has also been submitted that inter-Division transfer cannot be passed except in exigencies of service. - iii) Certain factual aspects have also been made the basis of challenge by showing that two similarly indicted employees in the complaint of S.P.(GRP), Allahabad do not figure in the impugned transfer order and thus, it suffers from vice of discrimination. - iv) It has further been pleaded that it is wrong to say that the transfer order was issued on administrative ground and the transfer on administrative ground within the division, of course, cannot be interfered by the Court as contended by the Respondents. - v) It has also been argued that the instant transfer is penal in nature as the applicant will lose his seniority in the new division resulting in delayed promotion.
 Moreover, the foundation of impugned order is on misconduct which casts stigma and consequently punitive in nature.